tareqalayan/ovirt-ansible-infra/roles/oVirt.datacenter-cleanup/README.md

 The `oVirt.datacenter-cleanup` role is used to cleanup all entities inside oVirt datacenters and finally remove the datacenters themselves.

+In the special case that the datacenter provided to cleanup contains a VM that serves as Hosted Engine the role will not delete the following entities:

+- the hosted engine VM itself
+- the storage domain on which the hosted engine VM resides
+- the master storage domain
+- the host and cluster which accommodate the hosted engine VM
+- the datacenter itself

+Note that this roles assumes that the Hosted Engine VM have only one disk.

 Requirements
 ------------